 For a given Fee Year, the Federal Government may place a suspension for HIPF taxes that would be paid in the fee year based on revenue received in the calendar year prior to the fee year.
 When there is such Federal action, AHCCCS will suspend Contractor submission of the Form 8963, Report of Health Insurance Provider Information, and ACOM Policy 320, Attachment B, Health Insurance Provider Fee Liability Reporting Template, related to the Fee Year suspended which would be due September 30 of the suspended year.
 AHCCCS will not make HIPF payments to the Contractor for a fee year that is suspended.
-Additionally, AHCCCS will suspend Contractor submission of the following year.
+Additionally, AHCCCS will suspend Contractor submission of the copies of its federal and state filings for the suspended fee year due April 30 of the following year.